bpg/terraform-provider-proxmox/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 - Single or clustered Proxmox:
+- Proxmox version:
 - Provider version (ideally it should be the latest version):
-- Terraform version:
+- Terraform/OpenTofu version:
-- OS (where you run Terraform from):
+- OS (where you run Terraform/OpenTofu from):
 - Debug logs (`TF_LOG=DEBUG terraform apply`):